shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

 ## What do we want in our program?

 Before we start writing the code, let us discuss what entry points our crowdfunding app should have.
-- #### Create Crowd Funding Campaign.
+- Create a Crowdfunding Campaign.
 We would need an entry point that anyone can use to create a crowdfunding campaign on our platform.
 We can have a name, description, and admin fields for it.

-- #### Withdraw from the Campaign.
+- Withdraw from the Campaign.
 We would need an entry point for campaign administrators only, so they can withdraw funds.

-- #### Donate to an Campaign.
+- Donate to a Campaign.
 We would need an entry point that can be invoked by anyone to donate to a specific Campaign.

 These are all the entry points we are going to need for our project.
 Let us discuss how we will be creating these.

----

 ## Where can we store data?

 Before we start we have to understand Solana programs don't have storage(`contract storage` you might be familiar with).
 Then how and where should we store our data.

-#### program accounts
+**program accounts**
 In Solana, data can only be stored in accounts.
 So we can create program-owned accounts to save the data.
 > Note: The total number of bytes of data an account can have is fixed when we create an account.

 One way to deal with this is to create an Account with very large storage.
-But If we do that the max data limit for an account is 10 mb.
-If we have so many users that we will run out of storage space.
-We must think of a way to have an infinite amount of storage.
+However if we do that, the maximum data limit for an account is 10 megabytes.
+If we have enough users, we would eventually run out of storage space.
+We must think of a way to increase the amount of storage we can use.

-#### How do we create a map with unlimited storage in the Solana ecosystem?

 We can create as many program-owned accounts as we want, so the idea here is that we will have a size limit for every element in our map.
 And whenever we want to add a new element we will create a new program-owned account.
 Program-owned accounts are also called PDA(program-derived accounts).

 ## Coding the program
 Now that we have discussed what we want to create.
 Let start coding.
-Go ahead and open up the `program` folder in vs-code or your favorite ide.
-File structure in the `program` directory should look  like this.
+Go ahead and open up the program folder in VSCode or your favorite IDE.File structure in the `program` directory should look  like this.
 ![file structure](../../../.gitbook/assets/solana-crowdfunding-program-files.png)

-Go ahead and open up the `lib.rs` file in vscode editor, and let us add some boilerplate code first.
+Go ahead and open up the lib.rs file in your code editor, and let us add some boilerplate code first.

 You can see the completed code on [github](https://github.com/SushantChandla/solana-crowd-funding/blob/main/program/src/lib.rs).

-> Note: In Rust, we can pass variables as a reference with `&`.
-We can get the value of a reference with `*` Operator.
+> Note: In Rust, we can pass variables as a reference with `&` and get the value of a reference with `*` Operator.

 ```rust
 // First we include what we are going to need in our program.